-However, you'll want to compare the options and cards' details before applying.
-Some secured credit cards are loaded with fees, have a low maximum credit line, and few benefits.
+Compare the options and cards' details before applying.
+Some secured credit cards are not good ideas as they're loaded with fees, have a low maximum credit line, and few benefits.
 Best to avoid those options, as there are secured cards that don't have an annual fee and offer much more reasonable features and fees.
 A few secured credit cards are even part of rewards programs, such as a cash-back program that allows you to earn cash back when you use your card for purchases.

 You can apply for a secured credit card online or at a bank or credit union branch.
-Although it's easier to get approved for a secured than an unsecured card, approval isn't guaranteed.
+Although it's easier to get approved for a secured credit card vs. an unsecured card, approval isn't guaranteed.

 For example, Capital One lists a few situations when it will automatically deny an application, such as if an applicant's income isn't at least $425 higher than their monthly rent or mortgage payment.
 Additionally, some secured card issuers will require you have a bank account that you can use to send the security deposit.

 Once you're approved, you'll need to transfer the security deposit to the credit card company.
 Often, you must do this with a bank transfer from a checking or savings account or using a debit card.
 The card issuer might automatically initiate the transfer if you're approved and have already shared your bank information.